nunoaleixogoncalves/angular-library-template/ngx-library-template/README.md

-# NgxLibraryTemplate
+# NGX library template - ngx-lib

-this is a template for the development of Angular libraries - ex. ngx-lib
+This is a template for the development of Angular libraries - ex. **ngx-lib**

-eslint & docker/traefik
+eslint & docker

+Angular.json has 2 projects one of type **library** and other of type **application** working together to develop and test your next angular library

+- **library** is your npm package where you have all the stuff for your angular library (located on folder projects/ngx-lib)
+- **application** consumes and uses your library in a real use case scenario for testing

+Uses **--watch** flag in npm build command (of the ngx-lib) and **npm link** to simulate your library as a npm dependency of the main project! putting the build folder of the library (dist/ngx-lib) into the node_modules as ngx-lib!

-# DEVELOP with docker
+## DEVELOP with docker

-docker-compose up -d
+`docker-compose up -d`

 go to <http://localhost>

-# DEVELOP without docker
+## DEVELOP without docker

-for develop without docker you have to:

-`sudo chown -R ${USER} /usr/local/lib`
+`sudo chown -R ${USER} /usr/local/lib` - just for linux and probably mac

-`sudo chown -R ${USER} /root`
+`sudo chown -R ${USER} /root` - just for linux and probably mac

 `cd ngx-library-template`